Real-VeerSandhu/Firestore-App/README.md

 # Firestore Post App
-A simple streamlit app that is connected to Google Cloud Firestore.
+A simple streamlit app that is connected to Google Cloud Firestore and Storage.